-Colorful Pressure Cooker Raspberry Cheesecake with an Oreo cookie crust, dripping with rich chocolate ganache and crowned with berries.
+Pressure Cooker Raspberry Cheesecake has an Oreo cookie crust, dripping with rich chocolate ganache and crowned with berries.
+This is one of the most colorful and prettiest pressure cooker cheesecake recipes for the summer holidays!

 Gordon recently shared his Raspberry Beret Cheesecake with the Instant Pot Facebook Group.
 Gordon told me he was inspired by the “ice cream flavor at Graters here in Columbus and it just happened to be around Prince’s passing (hence the name).”